Skip to content

 });

-The form exposes five boolean parameters switch_ry1~switch_ry5, one per relay channel.
-The script iterates over the fields supplied in the call, sending one Modbus function-code-05 frame per channel (coil address = channel number − 1); the frames are concatenated into a single downlink.
-Each frame's coil value is verified against the device echo, and on success every channel's state is written back to both telemetry ryN and shared attribute ryN (used to auto-populate the form next time it is opened).
+The five relay channels are split into five independent RPCs (swm_ry1_action_22108~swm_ry5_action_22108), each controlling a single channel with one boolean parameter switch_ryN (default_from: shared_attrs, populated from ryN).
+Each RPC sends one Modbus function-code-05 frame (coil address = channel number − 1), verifies the coil value against the device echo, and on success writes that channel's state back to both telemetry ryN and shared attribute ryN (used to auto-populate the form next time it is opened).

 let classMode = (device?.shared_attrs?.class_mode) || "ClassA";